Alex-JI-zc/STAT3060_website/README.md

 <div align=center><img src="./these.images/image-20230111170442240.png" alt="image-20230111170442240" style="zoom:25%;" /></div>

-Moreover, since most of the valid keywords are concentrated in the first 10, we can further ==**increase the precision**== by delimiting the **keyword relevance range**, for example, by limiting the relevance to greater than 0.4.
+Moreover, since most of the valid keywords are concentrated in the first 10, we can further **increase the precision** by delimiting the **keyword relevance range**, for example, by limiting the relevance to greater than 0.4.
 Therefore, I think the precision of the algorithm meets the requirement of use.

 ### Efficiency for Keyword Searching

 In terms of the efficiency of the algorithm, we found that the time for each keyword searching is more than 10 seconds.
-This is because our search for keywords includes **synonym searching**, and the algorithm needs to **==cross-reference==** the synonyms of the search terms with the synonyms of the extracted keywords, each comparison requiring re-searching for synonyms.
+This is because our search for keywords includes **synonym searching**, and the algorithm needs to **cross-reference** the synonyms of the search terms with the synonyms of the extracted keywords, each comparison requiring re-searching for synonyms.

 <div align=center><img src="./these.images/image-20230111170609160.png" alt="image-20230111170609160" style="zoom:40%;" /></div>